echeran/smile-of-murugan/webbook/chapter19.md

 Kalki was the most influential and prolific journalist of the day, and he dominated the literary scene from the middle thirties to the early fifties.
 His fame and reputation rest on his voluminous novels.
-The best- or rather the most successful of them are historical romances like the Chola *Ponniyin celvan* or the Pallava *Civakāmiyin capatam*.
+The best—or rather the most successful—of them are historical romances like the Chola *Poṉṉiyiṉ celvaṉ* or the Pallava *Civakāmiyiṉ capatam*.
 Both these, and more so his writings based on contemporary life like *Alai Ōcai* are just crammed with sentimentalism, melodrama, false romanticism, and tediously long descriptions of love-birds in their love-nests.
 It is all very sweet, or,